 Adapt to survive

 In addition, Alexander suggests that a general understanding of politics and government policy in the area is very useful and may well be worth cultivating for those attending a pupillage interview at a planning set.
 “It plays such an important role in the development and application of planning law,” he claims.
 “Policy is so fundamental that having an understanding of current government thinking is vital.
 National policy and planning practice guidance is available online; you don’t need to read through it all, but it’s good to have a general understanding of the overriding themes.
 Quite a lot can be gleaned from the newspapers; affordable housing, air quality and concerns over greenhouse gas emissions are topical issues that have been in the news quite a lot recently.”

 “You can also sit in on planning inquiries,” he offers.
 “They happen in council offices up and down the country and are advertised on council websites.
 Documents are made available to the public either online or at the inquiry venue.
 It would definitely help you show an interest in planning at interview, where they are interested in why you want to go to a particular chambers, rather than why you just want to be a barrister.
-It helps to demonstrate that you’ve looked what that chambers does and show some understanding of the key issues around their areas of specialty.
+It helps to demonstrate that you’ve researched what that chambers does and show some understanding of the key issues around their areas of specialty.”